Rabbit plagues in Australia: 1900s

 Large numbers of the pest were still found throughout parts of Victoria, New South Wales, South Australia and Western Australia through the early 1900s while the areas were also gripped by drought.
 After the drought broke in around 1904 numbers of rabbits and mice started to grow again in the same areas as well as parts of Queensland to plague proportions.

 Following a reduction in numbers during the drought of 1914 to 1915, plagues of rabbits were reported in 1918 through parts of South Australia and western New South Wales.

-In 1932 and 1933 rabbits again bred up in large numbers in parts of New South Wales, South Australian and Victoria causing massive damage to crops and feed.
+In 1932 and 1933 rabbits again bred up in large numbers in parts of New South Wales, South Australia and Victoria causing massive damage to crops and feed.

 The same year, Jean Macnamara – a young Australian scientist working in America – was undertaking research into the use of the myxoma virus in rabbits following a rabbit outbreak in California.
 After an unsuccessful attempt to send the virus to Australia, Macnamara carried it with her to London, handing over her data to fellow scientist Charles Martin to continue testing.
-Martin concluded that the virus caused no harm to surrounding wildlife, livestock, or humans so field trails began on Wardang Island.
+Martin concluded that the virus caused no harm to surrounding wildlife, livestock, or humans so field trials began on Wardang Island.
 However, the virus failed to transmit between rabbits and in 1943 experiments were halted.

 After World War II – during which time Australia's rabbit population grew due to lack of culling – Macnamara resumed myxoma virus tests on rabbit populations, with field trials beginning in 1950.
-These trails showed that wetter climates enabled the virus to spread, where mosquitoes and other insects carried the virus between rabbits.
+These trials showed that wetter climates enabled the virus to spread, where mosquitoes and other insects carried the virus between rabbits.
 This led to rabbit populations declining rapidly by 1953.

-In Field trials for the myxomatosis virus were carried out in 1936 by the CSIR Division of Animal Health and Nutrition, as a method of controlling rabbit population.
+Field trials for the myxomatosis virus were carried out in 1936 by the CSIR Division of Animal Health and Nutrition as a method of controlling rabbit population.
 The trials were successful in killing rabbits in their warrens but did not spread well between warrens.